 In addition, consistent kindness builds trust.
 And trust is essential for agreements that lead to assistance, cooperation, promotions, progress, and sales.

 In contrast, people avoid those who are mean.

 People who are kind can devote more time to building achievements, implementing solutions, and making progress.

-They also gain more support from others because everyone prefers to work with people who behave well.
+They also gain more support from others because everyone prefers to work with those who behave well.